StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

 Type in `docker-compose up -d` to run the container!

 To check how the bot is doing live run `docker logs --follow splinterlands` otherwise to check the logs run `docker logs splinterlands`

+### Updating The Bot
+To update the bot...
+* Run `docker-compose down` inside the splinterlands folder to bring down the container
+* Edit the Dockerfile argument `ARG BOT_VERSION="2.9-fix2"` to the version you want.
+* After that, run `docker-compose build` to rebuild the image under the new version.
+* Run `docker-compose up -d` to launch the bot.
+* And as always you can watch what the bot is doing live with `docker logs --follow splinterlands`